javierriveracastro/fvtt-elemental/README.md

 - Archetypes
 - Superpowers

+# Contributing

+Any kind of contribution is accepted and wellcome.

+This project uses [tailwindcss](https://tailwindcss.com/) as a css framework.
+If you want to change anything related to it, please familiarize yourself with it before.
+As a result there are 3 css files, please add your own styles to `elemental.css` as the other two are used to generate the tailwind output.

+This projects also uses github actions for release.
+Any change to CHANGELOG.MD will trigger a release.
+So no need to add your changes to that file, just use clear, descriptive commit messages.

 # Licenses

 Content from Elemental RPG game is property of Gildor Games and used with permission. **All rights reserved by Gildor Games**